Franklin098/BreweryOpenAPI/readme.md

 ## Paths

-In the pats section we define each of the REST operations of our service.
+In the paths section we define each of the REST operations of our service.

 We can define: